 National Resources Sector Workforce Strategy

-The National Resources Sector Workforce Strategy (NRSWS) is a sector wide plan to address the skills and labour needs of the resources sector.
-The NRSWS will assist the resources sector to meet its increasing demand for skilled labour, maintain national momentum on addressing skills shortages, and further build Australia’s productive capacity.
+The National Resources Sector Workforce Strategy was a sector wide plan to address the skills and labour needs of the resources sector.
+The Strategy was launched in March 2011 and its implementation has assisted the resources sector to meet its increasing demand for skilled labour, maintained national momentum on addressing skills shortages, and further built Australia’s productive capacity.

-The NRSWS comprises 31 recommendations across seven key areas:
+The Strategy comprised 31 recommendations across seven key areas:

 - Promoting Workforce Planning and Sharing of Information

 - Graduating More Engineers and Geoscientists

 - Meeting Temporary Skills Shortages with Temporary Migration

 - Forging Stronger Ties between Industry and Education

 - Addressing the Need for Affordable Housing and Community Infrastructure.

 In December 2013, the Strategy released its final report: Addressing the Skills and Workforce Needs of the Resources Sector.
 The report details the implementation activities undertaken by industry, governments and the tertiary education sector as part of the Strategy between March 2011 and November 2013.